S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 headerImage: ../../assets/headers/wild-grasses.png
 ---

 This is an **opinion** and some (biased) observations that suggest a way to use _CSS-the-good-bits_ in blissful harmony with CSS-in-JS for a reasonable and flexible styling solution.
-Most of this article looks at historical and modern attempts to "tame" CSS using a mental model to support the practical bit at the end and [part 2](/TriangleOfForces-part2.md), which is more in depth on how these ideas enhance the re-use of components
+Most of this article looks at historical and modern attempts to "tame" CSS using a mental model to support the reasoning behind the practical bit at the end and [part 2](/TriangleOfForces-part2.md), which is more in depth on how these ideas enhance the re-use of components

 ## The mental model

 At its most essential it is recognizing boundaries and recognizing the consequences of crossing them.
 I'm aware that much of what I have to say here is likely to contradict mainstream opinion, and worse, it is likely to have bias just by the nature of opinion.
 Nevertheless, the hope is that by explaining the model you will be armed with the same paradigms and can make your own choices!
-In the end it is be grist to the mill.
+In the end it is all grist to the mill.

 The mental model is based on 4 general observations: